YoussefAlkent/PDF-Poisoning/README.md

-# PDF Poisoning Tool
+# PDF Obfuscation Tool

-A tool for applying various obfuscation techniques to PDF documents to protect content from unauthorized extraction, copying, or AI/LLM processing.
+A research tool for studying various obfuscation techniques for PDF documents.

 ## Overview

-This project provides a set of PDF obfuscation techniques designed to make document text more difficult to extract or process by automated tools while maintaining human readability.
-The tool can be used to protect sensitive documents, academic assignments, or any content you want to keep from being easily processed by AI models or text extraction tools.
+This project provides a set of PDF obfuscation techniques designed for research purposes only.
+It explores methods to make document text more difficult to extract or process by automated tools while maintaining human readability.
+The tool is intended for academic research into document security, information hiding, and AI/LLM processing limitations.

 ## Features